saguadob/ora-lz-k8s-iac-devsecops/workshop/lab-02/README.md

 - Run a speculative plan
 - Post the plan so the reviewers can understand the impact of the changes.

 Let's try to run it.
-IF you see a fail don't worry
+IF you see a fail don't worry, we need to do extra configuration of our repository for the automation to work